 This was a single-center, retrospective, observational, quasi-experimental, non-inferiority study conducted at Eskenazi Health, a 333-bed safety-net, tertiary care, teaching hospital where vancomycin dosing is performed using a pharmacy-to-dose protocol.
 The original vancomycin pharmacy-to-dose protocol was based on trough-guided dosing but transitioned to AUC-guided dosing using the trapezoidal rule on October 14, 2019.
 The pre-implementation trough-guided dosing group (TGD) consisted of patients that were initiated on vancomycin using the trough-based dosing strategy between October 1, 2016 and September 30, 2018.
 The post-implementation AUC-guided dosing group (AGD) consisted of patients who were initiated on vancomycin using the AUC-based dosing strategy between October 14, 2019 and November 30, 2021.
 The date range selected for the pre-implementation group does not immediately precede the date range for the post-implementation group because some pharmacists were employing more conservative dosing based on available literature (targeting troughs <15 mcg/mL for gram positive infections caused by organisms other than MRSA) prior to the institution officially switching from trough-based dosing to AUC-based dosing.
 Therefore, the research team purposely included a washout period of one year between groups to minimize the impact on study results.

 The pharmacy-to-dose protocol recommended an initial loading dose of 20 mg/kg followed by a maintenance dose of 15 to 20 mg/kg with a dosing interval selected based on the patient’s renal function and target serum concentrations or AUC/MIC ratio.
 For patients weighing ≤ 120 kg, actual body weight (ABW) was used to calculate the doses.
 For patients weighing >120 kg to 150 kg, a maintenance dose of 15 mg/kg based on the patient’s total body weight (TBW) was used.
 For patients >150 kg, a 3000 mg one time loading dose with 2 post-distribution serum concentrations were performed to determine subsequent dosing.
-In the TGD group, dosing regimens were adjusted to maintain trough concentrations of 10-20 mcg/mL based on therapeutic indication, with trough concentrations of 15-20 mcg/mL recommended for patients with endocarditis, osteomyelitis, meningitis, and pneumonia.
-In the AGD, dosing regimens were adjusted to achieve a target AUC/MIC of 400-600.
+In the TGD group, dosing regimens were adjusted to maintain a therapeutic target trough concentrations of 10-20 mcg/mL based on clinical indication, with trough concentrations of 15-20 mcg/mL recommended for patients with endocarditis, osteomyelitis, meningitis, and pneumonia.
+In the AGD, dosing regimens were adjusted to achieve a therapeutic target AUC/MIC of 400-600.

 Hospitalized patients aged 18 years or older who received intravenous (IV) vancomycin for the treatment of MRSA bacteremia and had a minimum of one steady-state vancomycin trough concentration (TGD) or one set of steady-state vancomycin peak and trough concentrations (AGD) were included in the analysis.
 Patients were excluded from the study if they had an initial dosing interval greater than every 48 hours, were receiving continuous renal replacement therapy (CRRT) or intermittent hemodialysis (HD), were experiencing acute kidney injury (AKI) defined as an increase in serum creatinine (SCr) ≥ 0.5 mg/dL from baseline within 48 hours of the initiation of vancomycin and/or an increase by ≥ 50% from baseline, or weighed > 200 kg.
 Additional exclusion criteria included treatment of suspected or known central nervous system infection, vascular graft infection, infection due to MRSA with vancomycin MIC ≥ 2 mcg/mL, past medical history of cystic fibrosis, and administration of vancomycin by continuous infusion.